 Magnus and Ann had earlier moved to Rusness on the neighbouring island of Wyre, where another two children were born; James in 1884, and Magnus Flett on December 29th 1886.

-The picture above, taken in 1880, shows another Wasbister shoemaker David Marwick and his wife Bettie.
+The picture above, taken in 1880, shows another Wasbister shoemaker David Marwick and his wife Bettie who lived at Tou.
 He was the youngest son of William Marwick and Ann Craigie of Quoys, later Whitemeadows, born on September 26th 1830.
 The house in the background is Lower Hammerfield; note the huge stack of peats.

 Farmer/fisherman David Flaws was now 55 years old, and his wife Margaret was 59.
 Their daughter Margaret had left home and married Robert Sinclair of Skatequoy, and son James was now 22 years old.